 A fixed mindset is the idea that you were born with or without certain qualities and talents.
 You may think things like, “I’m not good at reading.
 I have never been.”
 Or you might say, “I want to paint landscapes, but I wasn’t born an artist.”

 The problem with a fixed mindset is that it keeps you stuck.
-You limit your experiences and your feelings based on what you think you can achieve.
-But there is an alternative point of view that’s called a growth mindset.
+You limit your experiences and feelings based on what you can achieve.
+But there is an alternative point of view called a growth mindset.

 How Does a Fixed Mindset Impact You?